Competing Against Luck is the 2016 story of innovation and customer choice by Clayton M. Christensen that introduces jobs theory.

 “Customers don’t want to buy a quarter-inch drill.
 They want to buy a quarter-inch hole.”

-Innovative new products and services (including disruptive innovations) are best discovered by focusing on unsatisfied jobs – areas where existing solutions don’t adequately solve a problem.
+Innovative new products and services (including disruptive innovations) are best discovered by focusing on unsatisfied jobs.
+For instance, areas where existing solutions don’t adequately solve a problem.
 Inventors often begin by focusing on unsatisfied jobs in their own lives and the lives of those closest to them.
 What are the circumstances of these jobs, and the functional, emotional, and social dimensions?
 Do innovation opportunities come to mind?

 What new jobs can your existing product or service solve for a consumer?
 Will a bit of incremental innovation solve the problem better?
 If so, there is a good chance these consumers will fire their previous solution and hire your product for the job.